-Born in Brazil, Conduru received a B.A. in architecture from Universidade Federal do Rio de Janeiro and a Ph.D. in history from Universidade Federal Fluminense in Brazil.
+Professor Roberto Conduru was born in Brazil.
+He received a B.A. in architecture from Universidade Federal do Rio de Janeiro and a Ph.D. in history from Universidade Federal Fluminense in Brazil.
 Before coming to SMU, he was professor of art history and theory at the Universidade do Estado do Rio de Janeiro, and was visiting professor of art history in the Meadows School in 2014.
-Conduru has also served as invited guest scholar at the Getty Research Institute (2012), and president of the the Brazilian Committee of Art History (2007–10).
+Conduru has also served as Connecting Art History Scholar at the Getty Research Institute (2012), Florence Gould Foundation Fellow at the Clark Art Institute (2021), and president of the Brazilian Committee of Art History (2007–10).

-Conduru’s research addresses modern and contemporary art and architecture in Brazil, with an emphasis on Afro-Brazilian art, as well as Constructivist architecture.
-His interests also encompass global art history and current debates in the visual cultures of Latin America and the trans-Atlantic world.
+Conduru’s research addresses modern and contemporary art and architecture in Brazil, with an emphasis on Afro-Brazilian art, as well as Constructivist art and architecture.
+His interests also encompass global art history and current debates in the arts of Latin America and the trans-Atlantic world.

-Conduru’s current research considers art and slavery in Brazil since the sixteenth century.
-His work considers the body and material artifacts in the trans-Atlantic slave trade, in the practices and cultures of slavery in Brazil, and in the processes of resistance and emancipation by Africans and their African-Brazilian descendants.
-Conduru’s project also addresses contemporary artworks that reflect on those historical processes that have affected sites, things, bodies and minds in Africa, Brazil and Latin America
+Conduru’s current research considers art, slavery and the fight for freedom in Brazil since the sixteenth century.
+Conduru’s project addresses contemporary artworks that reflect on those historical processes that have affected sites, things, bodies and minds in Africa, Brazil and Latin America.
+His work also considers the body and material artifacts in the trans-Atlantic slave trade, in the practices and cultures of slavery in Brazil, and in the processes of resistance and emancipation by Africans and their Afro-Brazilian descendants.

 |Beyond Borders: Globalization and Art Historiography|

 |Art in the Fight for Freedom: Afro-Latin American Art|